-- A) Provide supervised practical experiences and promote the development of students' clinical skills. - B) Introduce and orient students to professional work in varied substance abuse treatment and research settings with multidisciplinary treatment teams. - a.
-Clinical experiences may include observing and co-leading groups, conducting psychosocial intakes, writing treatment plans, case management, discharge planning/referrals, providing individual psychotherapy depending on the site. - C) Encourage the integration of academic work with practical experience. - D) Experience participating in clinical supervision and discussion of clinical cases. - E) Students are required to commit to a minimum of 2 days per week (up to 8 hours/day) for at least 6 months at an approved field placement site (see below).
-If a student wants to pursue a placement at another site, please consult with Dr. Talley.
+- A) Provide supervised practical experiences to develop students' clinical skills. - B) Introduce and orient students to professional work in varied substance abuse treatment and research settings with multidisciplinary treatment teams. - a.
+Clinical experiences may include observing and co-leading groups, conducting psychosocial intakes, writing treatment plans, case management, discharge planning/referrals, providing individual psychotherapy depending on the site. - C) Encourage the integration of academic work with practical experience. - D) Experience participating in clinical supervision and discussion of clinical cases. - E) Students are required to commit to a minimum of 2 days per week (up to 8 hours/day) for at least 6 months at an approved field placement site (see below). - F) Students interested in a placement at another site, please consult with Dr. Talley.